goswinr/Fesh/README.md

 Selected text is highlighted in both code and output window.
 The count is shown in the status bar.

+## How to build
+For the standalone version just build the FeshStandalone.fsproj project:

 ## Release notes

+`0.10.0`
+- enable DefaultCode in host settings

 `0.9.0`
 - first public release